ast-grep/ast-grep.github.io/website/guide/outline-code.md

 constructors, enum variants).
 It is a local, syntax-only view — cheap enough to run before any full file read.

-Read code in stages: find candidate files with search or file names, outline them, then open only the source range the outline points to.
+Start with structure: find candidate files with search or file names, outline them, then open only the source range the outline points to.
 Defaults adapt to
 input: a file shows its local structure with member digests; a directory shows only its exported surface as grouped names.